adamsiwiec1/StockSMSResponseSystem/README.md

 ![alt text](https://github.com/adamsiwiec1/StockSMSResponseSystem/blob/master/etc/StockSMSResponsePrice.png?raw=true)

 # Twilio vs Plivo
-Twilio seems to be more user friendly and the libraries for the API are cleaner.
+Twilio's website is user friendly and the libraries for the API are cleaner.
 Plivo is a bit more transparent.
-I feel like I have more control using Plivo, both on their website and with their library.
+I feel like I have more control using Plivo, both on their website and with their Python API library.
 I implemented both a PlivoDir and TwilioDir in this project to outline the difference.

-My choice - Plivo
+My choice - Plivo<br/>

-Cheaper - $0.0050/sms w/Plivo vs. 0.0075 w/ Twilio.
+Cheaper - $0.0050/sms w/Plivo vs. 0.0075 w/ Twilio.<br/>

-Transparant - less cute, more detailed.
+Transparant - less cute, more detailed. <br/>

-Negatives? - can be a bit slower and buggy
+Drawback - can be a bit slower and buggy

 https://www.twilio.com/